carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 - "How to access the twitter API"
 - "How twarc works with the API"
 keypoints:
-- "Twitter is a microblogging platform where 'tweets' (text, image, and/or video postings) are created and shared."
+- "Twitter is a microblogging platform that allows data collection from its API."
-- "Twarc is a command line tool and Python library that allows users to programmatically collect and archive Tweets."
+- "Twarc is a Python application an dlibrary that allows users to programmatically collect and archive Tweets."
 ---

 # Learning to Speak Twitter

-Twitter is a social media platform where users post short messages, pictures, news stories, and other content to be viewed by others.
-These postings are referred to as "tweets".
-Twitter users curate their social media by subscribing to (or following) other twitter accounts.
+Twitter is a social media platform where users post short (140 or 280 characters) messages, pictures, news stories, and other content to be viewed by others.
+These posts are referred to as "tweets".
+Twitter users curate their social personas by subscribing to (or following) other twitter accounts.
 It allows people from all over the world to interact with each other almost instantaneously.

 <img src="../fig/twitter.png" alt="Twitter Explore Page" width = "1001" height = "900"/>

 If you've never used Twitter before, the terms used there can be cryptic (and not safe for work).
 Beyond "@ing people" and "hashtags", the users themselves have created Twitter-wide standards.
 Twitter is also filled with subcommunities who use their own lingo.

 Twitter has its own <a href="https://help.twitter.com/en/resources/twitter-guide/twitter-101/speak-the-language-of-twitter-twitter-help">getting started guide,</a> but here are a few terms you will hear throughout the workshop and might see as fields in your data.